House of Darkness (2022 film): Reception

 The review aggregator website Rotten Tomatoes reported an approval rating of 59%, with an average rating of 5.80/10, based on 61 reviews.
 The site's critics consensus reads: "House of Darkness finds writer-director Neil LaBute just as acerbic as ever, although he's made more compelling statements on sexual mores."
 On Metacritic, the film has a weighted average score of 54 out of 100, based on 12 critics, indicating "mixed or average reviews".

 Josh Korngut of Dread Central rated the film 3.5 stars out of 5, writing that it "manages to make a home of its own within a well-worn horror subgenre with originality, tension, and charm."
-Joe Lipsett of Bloody Disgusting rated the film a 4 out of 5, writing that "The interplay of these two main performances – both sexually and linguistically – ensures that House of Darkness is never boring."
+Joe Lipsett of Bloody Disgusting rated the film a four out of five, writing: "The interplay of these two main performances – both sexually and linguistically – ensures that House of Darkness is never boring."

 Peter DeBruge of Variety wrote a positive review of the film, writing that it "neatly comments on the newly uncertain dynamics of modern dating, where 'decent guys' claim to no longer know how to proceed".
 Nikki Baughan of Screen Daily wrote a positive review of the film, writing that "it’s always welcome to see filmmakers presenting a challenge to the patriarchal status quo, even if toxic femininity proves just as damning here as its masculine counterpart."